Cauliflower And Apple Soup

 What better then, to try Cauliflower and Apple soup?
 I had a hunch it would work and I was right, at least in my opinion.
 It also bears out my theory, that really soup can be made from anything, so long as you work with ingredients and flavours that you think work together.

 Soup is an easy way to use up tired or leftover vegetables, or a plentiful harvest, resulting in a delicious, warming autumnal lunch, served with crusty bread

-Soup is always a great way to use up any leftover vegetables, or indeed gluts of vegetables you are unsure what to do with or veggies that are beginning to wilt.
+Soup is always a great way to use up any leftover vegetables, or indeed gluts of vegetables.
+It can be a way to save veggies that are beginning to wilt from the bin.
 You may find you can take advantage of any special offers on vegetables past their best at your local greengrocers.
 Use spices and flavourings to enhance your soup, and a sprinkle of cheese or a swirl of cream can add a luxurious extra!

 Potato makes a good thickener and I would almost always use an onion and some garlic as a base.
 Stock, rather than plain water, is a good idea to provide basic seasoning and underlying flavour.
 But even that is simply a guide to be followed if you wish.

 Soup makes a marvellous lunch, especially if served with a good chunk of bread – best if homemade!